 Market risk is the risk of losses arising from fluctuations in values of financial assets or debts (including off-balance sheet items) due to fluctuations in market risk factors (interest rates, foreign exchange rates, prices of securities and others).
-Exposure to this type of risk results from FX transaction dealing activities.
+Exposure to this type of risk results mainly, from FX transaction dealing activities.
+Bond positions could also generates market risk but considering the short term of the investment the impact is very limited.

-The related exposure to market risk is non-material for the Bank.
+Considering that the FX forwards towards the funds clients are hedge back to back with market counterparts, the resulting exposure to market risk is non-material for the Bank.